 The quality of glove material is also something you’ll want to consider when buying a glove, especially as it impacts your comfort, the durability of the glove, and the cost.
 The most common materials used for boxing gloves are original leather, polyurethane and vinyl (artificial leathers).

 The price range of Genuine leather is a bit high, but they are very durable.
 Leather gloves gradually mold to your hand shape and give better fitting over time.
 However, they may require some break-in time.

 Vinyl gloves are the favorites among beginners due to their low prices.
 If you train regularly, however, then Vinyl gloves are inferior to leather, both in comfort and durability.
-Polyurethane is manufactured leather which looks like original leather.
+Polyurethane is manufactured leather that looks like original leather.
 They are durable and prices are mid-level.
-We recommend Polyurethane gloves as a right starting glove if you are an amateur.
+We recommend Polyurethane gloves as the right starting glove if you are an amateur.